aristosMiliaressis/pwnctl/README.md

 tasks definitions are specific to an assset class (i.e domain_resolution task only runs on DomainName assets)

 assets can be filtered trough the CSharpScript `Filter` field that has access to the asset class and associated Tags.

+task definitions & task profiles can be seeded trough yaml files or created trough the rest api & cli.

 **`task-definitions.yml`**
 ```YAML